Theo-H719/Liberation-Day-Analysis-/README.md

 - Finding: The average U.S. household lost $3,800 in annual purchasing power by 2026.
 - Thesis: High pass-through rates (reaching 24% for applied tariffs by October 2025) confirm that U.S. consumers, not foreign firms, absorb the majority of the tariff burden.

 The findings can be run on python, which visualises the aftermatch of the "Liberation Day" tarriffs and thereby predict the 2026 and 2027 recovery trend.
+The PNG files are illustrations of the results the code produced.